Performance leading practices

 Avoid indexing folders and unapproved items

-When adding a SharePoint Online source, in the Content to include section, the additional content Folders and Unapproved items options aren’t selected by default.
+On the Add/Edit a SharePoint Online Source page, in the Content to include section, the additional content Folders and Unapproved items options aren’t selected by default.
 This is the recommended configuration.

 SharePoint Online sources created before February 18, 2020 had a different default configuration.
 If you have old SharePoint Online sources, we recommend you deselect the Folders and Unapproved items options, if applicable.